+Doncaster Rovers have made an informal inquiry to Premier League Wolves to see if Andy Keogh is available on loan, reports BBC Radio Sheffield.
 Doncaster boss Sean O'Driscoll said: "To put Andy and Billy (Sharp) together again is something to consider.

 "You talk to a lot of clubs about players without making a concrete offer and we have done that with Andy Keogh."